Event box

 • Damia O'Loughlin: Damia is a jazz saxophone and clarinet player and a fourth-year honours student at the Conservatorium.
 Her research centres on controversial issues and censorship in music education, and on promoting historically marginalised voices in jazz.
 Her presentation uses frameworks of queer musicology to account for the success of the all-female and gender diverse baroque-rock band the Last Dinner Party.

 • Ellis Wong: Ellis is an undergraduate student majoring in psychology.
 He is also a transgender man, and has been studying music and playing piano ever since he was a child.
 He will be performing a cover of "Your Name Engraved Herein" (刻在我心底的名字), the theme song of a Taiwanese film of the same name, which centres on a gay love story.
-He will then give a reading of an original prose-poem.

 About this event

-• When: 4–6pm Thursday 26 June 2025
+• When: 4–6:30pm Thursday 26 June 2025

 • Where: Recital Hall West, Sydney Conservatorium of Music (Room 1063, Building C41)